 But I’m glad she didn’t.
 I’m glad she didn’t conform to the opinions of others.
 I’m glad she didn’t think her actions wouldn’t make a difference in the unjust society she lived in.

 You might not recognize the name Isabella Baumfree.
 It’s more likely you will recognize the name she took in 1843: Sojourner Truth.
-This name was symbolic of her devotion to spread the Methodist religion and the abolition of slavery.
+This name was symbolic of her devotion to spreading the Methodist religion and the abolition of slavery.
 Truth became active in the abolitionist community.
 She met such figures as William Lloyd Garrison and Frederick Douglass.

 A decade before the Civil War broke out, she made an improvised speech at the Ohio Women’s Rights Convention.
 The speech came to be known as the “Ain’t I a Woman?” speech.
 Although she may have never actually said those exact words, the impact of the speech was tremendous.
 One of the lines from Sojourner Truth’s speech that day was, “If the first woman God ever made was strong enough to turn the world upside down all alone, these women together ought to be able to turn it back, and get it right side up again!”